networktocode/ntc-misc/cisco/yang/nxos-nc-yang-m3.md

 ## Conclusion

 In Part 1, we built an understanding of the Cisco specific NXOS YANG model and used the model as a reference to retrieve and configure Nexus switches.
 In Part 2, we explored the NXOS model further, specifically focusing on BGP.
-Finally, in Part 3, we introduced OpenConfig models and how htey differ (in structure) from the NXOS model.
+Finally, in Part 3, we introduced OpenConfig models and how they differ (in structure) from the NXOS model.
 Note that OpenConfig models are vendor-neutral and may not support all the vendor, or Nexus, specific features, but intends to satisfy the majority of operator use cases

 In both cases, the YANG models (both native and OpenConfig) are evolving.
 However, you should realize that you don't actually *work with* YANG models.
 You simply need to ensure your XML strings or objects adhere to those given YANG models!